rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Added a discussion about "must + error-message" constructs for state data.
    - Added text about summary of changes in revision statements.
    - Added a template for IANA-maintained modules.
-   - Updated RFC 6020 to record current IANA practices for registring modules and their revisions.
+   - Updates RFC 6020 to record current IANA practices for registring modules and their revisions.

 #  Terminology & Notation Conventions